yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 this is probably easiest using your google account, and start working in the `posit cloud`.

 Once in your workspace, begin by clicking `new project` and selecting an `RStudio` project.
-Name the project whatever you'd like, perhaps something like `R-Intro`.
-Then use `File -> New File -> R Script` to create a new R script.
+Name the project whatever you'd like, perhaps something like `T4DS-Workshop-2023`.
+Then use `File -> New File -> R Script` to create a new R script, and title it `R-Intro`.

 ---